JoaoMFCardoso/trr170/metrics/README.md

 Now that the database has been configured, you need to configure the Server.

+1. Database Configuration

-1. Edit the 'db.config.js' file, and add the appropriate database configurations by editing the file with any editor of your choosing.
+Edit the 'db.config.js' file, and add the appropriate database configurations by editing the file with any editor of your choosing.
 The file is located under the 'controllers' directory.

 ```
 trr170/metrics/server/app/controllers/db.config.js